julieolin/week8/content/_index.md

 ### By Julie Olin, Julian Skovhus & Mik Lokdam

-AirBnB is an online platform that provides private hosts accommodate guests with short-term lodging, primarily homestays for vacation rentals.
-AirBnB is founded by Brian Chesky and launched in August 2008.
-Since then AirBnB has experienced an exponential growth and accounts for upwards of 20% of the vacation rental industry as a whole.
+AirBnB is an online platform that accommodate guests with short-term lodging options that is mainly provided by private hosts.
+AirBnB is mainly used by travellers when looking for homestay rentals for a vacation and was founded by Brian Chesky in August 2008.
+Since the incorporation, AirBnB has experienced an exponential growth and now accounts for upwards of 20% of the vacation rental industry as a whole.

 In New York City (NYC), more than 48.000 listings were available for rent in 2019.
-Listings ranging from a whole penthouse apartment with panorama view over Central Park to a shared bedroom in Brooklyn fullfill the need for any traveller.
-As a tourist, it may be overwhelming choosing a place to stay in NYC, as NYC is a very diverse city with 5 boroughs.
+Listings range from a whole penthouse apartment with panorama view overlooking Central Park to a shared bedroom in Brooklyn and with the vast variety in accommodation options, NYC is set to fullfill the need of any traveller.
+As a tourist, it may be overwhelming to choose a place to stay in NYC as NYC is a very diverse city with 5 boroughs.
 Also, each borough contains serveral districts, each with their own charm and caracteristics.
-Should it be the posh Manhattan, the hip Bronx or the cultural Brooklyn? xxx
+Should travellers choose to stay in the posh Manhattan, the hip Bronx or the cultural Brooklyn?
+And which characteristics defines each of these borough?

-To answer this, let us start out with some basic stats to outline some differences between the 5 boroughs.
+We help answer this.
+Let us start out with some basic stats to outline some differences between the 5 boroughs.
 The listings are distributed as follow:

 <style type="text/css">
 .tg  {border:none;border-collapse:collapse;border-color:#ccc;border-spacing:0;}